-The social purpose behind microcredit is philanthropic, yet, if it is to survive, the model will have to have not only sustainable countenance, but a continuous flow of investors who not only want their investment back but expect a profit as well.
+The social purpose behind microcredit is philanthropic in nature.
+Yet, if it is to survive, the model will have to have not only sustainable countenance, but a continuous flow of investors who not only want their investment back but have a gain as well.
 According to a recent special report by The Economist, "Microfinance has existed in many forms for decades, but has only recently garnered global attention as a commercially viable activity that can offer real opportunities for microentrepreneurs" (Sanchez, 2009, p.
-4).
+4)).
+By commercially viable, she means financially sustainable.

-A great advocate of capitalism, Peter Drucker stated that the first and primary purpose of a business is to create a customer, and in its performance of this task, it fulfills its social responsibility (Drucker, 2001).
+A great advocate of capitalism, Peter Drucker stated that a business' first and primary purpose is to create a customer and in its performance of this task, it fulfills its social responsibility (Drucker, 2001).
 While he surfaced the need for a business to have social responsibility, his focus was to point out management's responsibility to create a sustainable competitive advantage.
 Earlier in his writing, he stated, "The first responsibility of business is to make enough profit to cover the costs for the future.
 If this social responsibility is not met, no other social responsibility can be met."
-(Drucker, 1954, p.
-2).
+(Drucker, 1954, p.2).

 On another dimension of the philosophical continuum which sings a similar song, Muhammad Yunus believes that "Not every business should be bound to serve the single objective of profit maximization" (as cited by Engler, 2009, p.85), but rather "pursue specific social goals" (p.
 86)-such as creating products and services for humanitarian reasons.
 However, in an interview with the president of Group Dynamics Institute, Dr. Yunus admits "[a] company can make [a] profit.
 That profit stays within [the] company.
 The profit is used to pay for expenses.
 Investors can take back his or her original money" (Yanagidaira, personal communication, 2009).
-Additionally, he believes that humans can and often do override their habits of self-interest for the benefit of others.
+Additionally, he believes that humans can and often times displace their self-interest behavior for the benefit of others.

-The glamorous social goal of ending poverty becomes a moving target because different governments, organizations, and individual champions define poverty according ever varying criteria.
-Its metrics become gelatinous, defined one way and then another.
-Whether one uses a nominal or purchasing power parity, the figures of income, assets, and supportive infrastructures that set the defining line of what constitutes poverty will invariably change based upon opinion that may well be philosophically based.
-Mark Engler (2009) wrote a thought provoking article which injects such terms as Neoliberalism, Do-gooderism, Communitarian snake oil, Feminosocio-financial engineering, and Collectivist regimentation to describe the philosophical basis of microcredit of those to the left of the political spectrum.
+The glamorous social goal of ending poverty becomes a moving target because different governments, organizations, and individual champions define poverty differently.
+Its metrics become moving targets.
+Whether one uses a nominal or purchasing power parity, the figures of income, assets, and supportive infrastructures that set the defining line of what is poverty, invariably will change based upon opinion that may well be philosophically based.
+Mark Engler (2009) wrote a thought provoking article which injects such terms as Neoliberalism, Dogooderism, Communitarian snake oil, Femino-socio-financial engineering, and Collectivist regimentation to describe the philosophical basis of microcredit by those to the left of the political spectrum.

 However, some would describe these efforts as the new future of a postcapitalist society.
 At times, Dr. Yunus sounds like a conservative when denouncing welfare systems and promoting the mythos of self-made success via microcredit.
 The fact that this delivery system to the poor has had such a remarkable growth may be evident that perhaps society is ready to raise the bottom of the pyramid as suggested by C.K.
 Prahalad (2010).
-While some argue that in many cases the loans are used to sustain rather than increase the wealth and well-being of the poor, one fact remains: microcredit is putting money in the hands of consumers and providing a sense of self worth.
+While some argue that in many cases the credit/loans are used to sustain rather than grow the wealth and well being of the poor, one fact remains, it is putting money in the hands of consumers and providing a sense of self worth.